marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/funcperiod.rst

     won't prevent transitions from the failed job to others that may be triggered on its failure.
 #.
 In an A->B transition, calendar status of A is not taken into account for
-   launching B (A may be for exemple 10 occurences late from B, and still B will launch after A.) It allows to mix jobs on different occurrences in a chain.
+   launching B (A may be for example 10 occurrences late from B, and still B will launch after A.) It allows to mix jobs on different occurrences in a chain.